 26 Jun What You Need to Know about Getting Custom Orthotics in Sydney

-So what exactly are custom Orthotics in CBD?
+So what exactly are custom Orthotics?

 A podiatrist can fit you with custom sole inserts that match the features of your feet perfectly.
-The doctor takes images and measurements of each leg and foot which they then forward to the lab for technicians to use in fabricating custom Orthotics.
+The doctor takes images and measurements of each leg and foot which they then forward to the lab for technicians to use in fabricating custom inserts.

-Cost of Orthotics
+Cost of Shoe Inserts

 A pair of prescription sole inserts will set you back around $670 to $780.
-Figures include the initial and standard consultation as well as fees for the biomechanical tests, scans and plasters necessary to fabricate a pair of custom Orthotics.
-On the other hand, a pair of pre-fabricated Orthotics cost only $80 to $150.
+Figures include the initial and standard consultation as well as fees for the biomechanical tests, scans and plasters necessary to fabricate a pair of custom inserts.
+On the other hand, a pair of pre-fabricated inserts cost only $80 to $150.
 It is a big difference although most people with a serious foot or leg problem agree that it is well worth it.